Geodesic Models with Convexity Shape Prior: Introduction

 In the context of image segmentation, the basic objective for geodesic-based methods is to find simple closed curves as the descriptor for boundaries of interest.
 Specifically, image gradients are taken as crucial features for computing geodesic curves, as considered in~\cite{appleton2005globally,appia2011active,mille2015combination}.
 Moreover, Chen~\emph{et al.}~\cite{chen2016finsler} introduced a region-based Randers geodesic model for computing closed geodesic curves which can encode regional homogeneity features, thus build the connection between the eikonal equation-based geodesic models and the region-based active contours.
 In~\cite{chen2021Geodesic}, the authors exploited the curvature-penalized geodesic curves for image segmentation, in which the region-based homogeneity features were implicitly encoded in the geodesic metrics.

-Despite great advances, only the geometric priors (e.g. the Euclidean curve length or curvature-based length) are utilized in existing minimal geodesic approaches.
-In order to overcome this drawback, we introduce new geodesic models to integrate the curvature regularization, the region-based homogeneity and the convexity shape prior for computing geodesic curves, which to our best knowledge is original.
-Finally, in Fig.~\ref{fig_Demo}, we show a comparison example for geodesic curves respectively derived from two state-of-the-art geodesic models and from the proposed geodesic model with convexity shape prior.
-In this experiment, we aim to extract a convex ellipse shape.
-One can see that only the proposed geodesic model can find suitable segmentation contour, illustrating the effectiveness and necessity of imposing convexity shape prior in computing geodesic paths.
+Despite great advances, existing geodesic approaches only utilize the geometric length-based shape priors as the regularization term in tracking geodesic paths.
+In order to overcome this drawback, we introduce three new geodesic models, as an extension of a conference paper~\cite{chen2021elastica}, such that the curvature regularization, the region-based homogeneity measure and the convexity shape prior can be integrated for the construction of metrics, which to our best knowledge is original.
+Finally, we show a comparison example in Fig.~\ref{fig_Demo} for geodesic paths respectively derived from two state-of-the-art geodesic models and from the proposed geodesic model imposed with convexity shape prior.
+In this experiment, we aim to extract an ellipse shape.
+One can see that only the proposed geodesic model can find suitable segmentation contour, illustrating the advantages of imposing convexity shape prior in computing geodesic paths.